-History is the proof that we humans are what we are because of the rivers.
-From one of the oldest ancient civilization known to us, the Mesopotamia based between the rivers Tigris and Euphrates, to the Ancient Egyptian civilization based around the river Nile, humans have grown and evolved around the rivers.
-This pattern has continued into the modern world with most major cities set around the rivers, lakes or the ocean.
+History is proof that we humans are what we are because of the rivers.
+From one of the oldest ancient civilizations known to us, the Mesopotamia based between the rivers Tigris and Euphrates, to the Ancient Egyptian civilization based around the river Nile, humans have grown and evolved around the rivers.
+This pattern has continued into the modern world with most major cities set around the rivers or the ocean.

-Earth has plenty of water, almost 70 percent of the total surface but as you might know only 2.5 percent of this water is present as fresh, non-saline water, most of which is trapped as glaciers and groundwater.
-Which means only close 0.007% of fresh wateris freely available for the consumption and use for close to 7.8 billion humans.
+Earth has plenty of water, almost 70% of the total surface but as you might know, only 2.5% of this water is present as fresh, non-saline water, most of which is trapped as glaciers and snow.
+This means only close 0.007% of freshwater could be used for consumption and use for close to 7.8 billion humans.

-These figures are important because out of the percentage of water available to us, a lot of it is being polluted and some of it is so polluted that water cannot be used for any practical purposes.
+These figures are important because out of the meager percentage of water available to us, a lot of it is being polluted and some of it is so polluted that it can no longer be used for any practical purposes.

-And it’s not only our rivers, 80% of all the Ocean pollutants originate from the in-land sources.
+And it’s not only our rivers, but 80% of all the ocean pollutants also originates from the in-land sources.

-The major sources of pollution include discharge of waste water into the rivers and lakes from factories and tanneries, sewage, and organic or inorganic solid wastes.
-The pollution is not only killing the aquatic life but it is also a threat to the locals’ health and livelihood.
+The major sources of pollution include the discharge of wastewater into the rivers and lakes from factories and tanneries, sewage, and organic or inorganic solid wastes.
+The pollution is not only killing aquatic life but is also a threat to the locals’ health and livelihood.
 According to the WHO, Over one billion people around the globe lack access to safe water sources.

 Who is to be blamed for these dire circumstances we are in?
 And who is going to solve these problems?

 Even though the government and the research institutes are doing their best in planning out various policies and programs, not only for the rivers but also for other environmental and social issues, it’s not enough, or rather, it’s incomplete.
-For any plan to be efficient the locals have to work hand-in-hand with the policy makers.
+For any plan to be efficient, the locals need to work hand-in-hand with the policymakers to make it work.

 This is where the idea of Citizen Science comes in.

-Citizen science is any scientific research which is conducted, in part or completely, by the citizens or the amateur scientists.
+Citizen science is any scientific research that is conducted, in part or completely, by the citizens or the amateur scientists.

-The need of Citizen Science for the research and restoration of the river is being discussed on the ongoing six-part webinar series “Citizen Science and Water challenges” which is delivered by University of Warwick, Thames 21 and ALP Synergy Ltd in partnership with Earth5R
+The need of Citizen Science for the research and restoration of the river is being discussed on the ongoing six-part webinar series “Citizen Science and Water challenges” moderated by Anthony Parsons – Director of ALP Synergy Ltd. The webinar is delivered by University of Warwick, Thames 21 and ALP Synergy Ltd in partnership with Earth5R

-In the very enlightening second part of the series, “The value of Citizen Science in Research” the importance of involvement of the community in research and for plan development was discussed.
+In the very enlightening second part of the series, “The value of Citizen Science in Research” the importance of community involvement in research and plan development was discussed.
 This webinar is a collaboration brought together by the India-UK Water Centre (IUKWC)

-There is a great need for Citizen Science as a large number of volunteers will help the researchers and policy makers to collect a larger data over a wider range which would not be possible with a small team of experts.
-The citizens also help the researchers by filling in the gap within the collected data as well as by reporting the situation before, during and after the project is being run.
+There is a great need for Citizen Science as a large number of volunteers will help the researchers and policymakers to collect larger data over a wider range which would not be possible with only a small team of experts.
+The citizens also help the researchers by filling in the gap within the collected data as well as by reporting the situation before, during, and after the project is run.

 As explained in an example shared on the webinar by Dr. Nathalie Gilbert – the evidence programme manager working with Thames21 – about the citizen science methodology program ‘Outfall Safari’ in the UK.
-‘Outfall Safari’ involves the detection, evaluation and reporting of any outfall draining into the rivers.
-An app is developed for the citizen volunteers to use where they can upload the collected data for a more complete analysis of the polluting sources.
+‘Outfall Safari’ involves the detection, evaluation, and reporting of any outfall draining into the rivers.
+An app is developed for the citizen volunteers to use where they can upload the data for a more complete analysis of the polluting sources.

 A larger database is needed for designing a better and more effective solution.
 With Citizen Science, the funding spent in collecting the data is vastly reduced and these funds could instead be directed to help improve the conditions of the community.